INPUT PROFILES

 Context

 The context determines when a particular control mapping is active within the simulator.
+For example, the "A" button on a gamepad may be used to increase the throttle when the context flying an aircraft, or it may be used to perform a preflight check when the context is the user avatar.
 See Understanding Contexts And Profiles for more information.

 -